Contact: Joanna Norris, Assistant Director

 Department of Media Relations and Events

-The University of North Florida today officially opened the doors of
+of North Florida today officially opened the doors of

 its new Student Union, a place students can call their own, with a